psoerensen/qgteach/README.md

 ## Repository Structure

-The repository is organized as a teaching website containing multiple courses and shared tools.
+The repository is organized as a Quarto website containing multiple courses and shared tools.

 ```
 qgteach/